A Better Way

 Seneca Center provides in-home wrap-around services, foster family treatment, mobile crisis services, public & non-public school based mental health programs and residential services to children and families

 At Side By Side we walk with young people impacted by adversity on their unique journeys to heal from trauma, restore resilience, and embrace their own potential.
 We see our clients for the individuals they are, and how all aspects of their life experiences have impacted their behavior, emotions, and ability to learn.
 We provide critical and comprehensive services that honor the young person’s unique needs and strengths to prevent the escalation of dangerous conditions and behaviors and set them on a positive path.
 When they feel seen for who they are today, we believe our youth can move with confidence toward a future with meaning and connection.
 We offer a continuum of services including housing, communitybased mental health, case management and independent living skills teaching, as well as a community center for LGBT youth.

-Mary Denton, Chief Executive Officer
+Christine Isana Garcia, Chief Executive Officer

 Rebecca Hathorn, Regional Executive Director